HewlettPackard/cmf/docs/cmf_client/step-by-step.md

-# Getting started with cmf
+# Quick start with cmf-client
 Common metadata framework (cmf) has the following components:

 - **Metadata Library** exposes API’s to track the pipeline metadata.
 It also provides API’s to query the stored metadata.